 Christians serve one God because He has demonstrated throughout history as well as in our own lives that He is the one true living God.

-Next week, we will be diving into the basic doctrine of the Trinity, and how the Father, the Son, and the Holy Spirit are one… so stay tuned!
+Next, we will be diving into the basic doctrine of the Trinity, and how the Father, the Son, and the Holy Spirit are one.

 For even if there are so-called gods whether in heaven or on earth, as indeed there are many gods and many lords, yet for us there is only one God, the Father, from whom are all things, and we exist for Him; and one Lord, Jesus Christ, by whom are all things, and we exist through Him. – 1 Corinthians 8:5-6